ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 Gond filed the information away.
 The priest's knowledge kept surprising him—not the mystical nonsense he'd expected, but practical survival skills.
 He scanned the debris littering the shore.
 Barrels bobbed in the shallows, tangled nets draped across rocks, planks scattered like broken bones.

 He selected a warped boathook, testing its weight.
-Pell snatched up a coil of rope, fingers already working to untangle the knots.
+Pell snatched up a length of wood, shoving the crude club into his belt.
 Sim gathered barnacle-crusted gourds, shaking each one near his ear before nodding approval.

 They followed the thin trickle of freshwater inland, through a narrow gully where the stream broadened into clear, cold water.
 Pell dropped to his belly and drank like a man dying of thirst.
 Gond sipped carefully, eyes scanning the ridgelines above.
 The coast had little more vegetation than sandgrass, scrub, and a few wind-twisted low trees.
 The lack of cover made Gond feel exposed.
 The smoke they had seen had come from somewhere beyond the ridgeline, a bit to the left of the trickling waterfall that fed into the basin.
 Gond again found the smoke, a wispy tendril smudging the grey sky.